snaqvi1990/naqvilab/blog/index.md

 ## Research assistants

 Please <a href="mailto:sahin.naqvi@childrens.harvard.edu">email Sahin</a> with your CV, a statement of your interests, and a rough estimate of how long you plan to stay in the lab (if you plan on applying to graduate programs while in the lab).
-Alternatively, you can directly apply to the <a href="https://jobs.brassring.com/TGnewUI/Search/home/HomeWithPreLoad?PageType=JobDetails&partnerid=368&siteid=5205&Areq=73905BR">official BCH posting</a> (up-to-date as of March 2024).

 {% include section.html %}